Envel-Inc/socure_flutter_sdk/ios/Frameworks/SocureSDK/README.md

 | Feature  | Key
 | -------- | ------------------------------------------------
 | Camera   | Privacy - Camera Usage Description
-| Location | Privacy - Location When In Use Usage Description
-| Location | Privacy - Location Always and When In Use Usage

 **Step 4: Import SDK into the View Controller**